 - Bone resorption continues to occur between the implants.

-- Food residues may remain under the prosthesis, which greatly affects hygiene.
-Bad breath, gingivitis and periimplantitis can be the result.
+- Food residues may get stuck under the prosthesis, which greatly affects hygiene.
+This can result in bad breath, gingivitis and periimplantitis.

-- The esthetics are limited and the restoration often looks unnatural.
+- The aesthetics are limited and the restoration often looks unnatural.

-- The screw-retained prosthesis leads to an unnatural feeling of having a foreign body in the mouth.
+- The screw-retained prosthesis leads to an unnatural feeling of having a foreign object in the mouth.

 Do we recommend the All-on-4 concept?

-No. In our opinion, the All-on-4 method offers too many disadvantages for patients.
+No. In our opinion, the All-on-4 method has too many disadvantages for patients.